xlowxlow/sc-claude-code-files/reading_notes/L5_notes.md

    - `git worktree add .trees/quality_feature`
 - From each worktree, open an integrated terminal, launch Claude code in each terminal, and ask it to implement each feature.
 - For each worktree, add and commit the changes in each worktree.
-- Close the the claude terminals.
+- Close claude terminals.
-- In the main terminal: ask Claude Code to git merge the worktrees and resolve any merge conflicts (```use the git merge command in all of the worktrees in the .trees folder and fix any conflicts if there are any```)
+- In the main terminal: ask Claude Code to git merge the worktrees and resolve any merge conflicts (```use the git merge command to merge in all the worktrees of the .trees folder into main and fix any conflicts if there are any```)

 ## Prompt Used for each feature